Appendix: Config Format Reference

 Provides documentation / hint enhancement for game rules (i.e. definitions of type game_rule), and supports "overriding declaration configs".

-Path location: game_rules/{name}.
+game_rules/{name}, where{name}is the config name.
 The name supports constants, template expressions, ANT path patterns, and regular expressions.

 When the entry is a property node (e.g. x = { ... } or x = single_alias_right[...]), its value or sub-block acts as a "declaration config override" at the usage site.
 Only property nodes produce an override effect; pure value nodes only provide hints.